rupeshtiwari/rupeshtiwari.github.io/_posts/2021-08-14-implement-cloud-infrastructure-monitoring.md

 ### Creating a MVC Web app with Application Insights

 {% include video id="DBFvFR_xVX4" provider="youtube" %}

-We will use automatic approach to send telemetry data to Azure.
-We will also create workspace-based App Insights.
+We will create workspace-based App Insights so that logs can be sent to Azure Analytics Workspace further it can be used in Azure Sentinel.
+We will also use automatic approach to send telemetry data to the Azure.

 - Create a web application .net framework
 - Install the Application Insights Telemetry on this project